-- The CVSO Act will authorize competitive grants to expand the work of CVSOs or comparable entities.
-VA will award grants to states in order to improve outreach to veterans; enhance the preparation, presentation, and prosecution of veterans' benefits claims; hire additional CVSOs; and train CVSOs for VA accreditation.
-To receive funds, a state must submit an application including a detailed plan for the use of these funds, how they will meet underserved veterans' needs, and other information. - Because veterans treated at VA are significantly less likely to complete the act of suicide than veterans outside the system3, the bill directs VA to prioritize grants that will serve areas with high rates of veteran suicide, Veteran Crisis Line referrals, or CVSO shortages.
+- The CVSO Act will authorize \$50 million annually for five years for competitive grants to expand the work of CVSOs or comparable entities.
+VA will award grants to states in order to improve outreach to veterans, assist in the development and submittal of claims on behalf of veterans, hire additional CVSOs, and train CVSOs for VA accreditation.
+To receive funds, a state must submit an application including a detailed plan for the use of these funds, how they will meet underserved veterans' needs, and other information. - Decause veterans treated at VA are significantly less likely to complete the act of suicide than veterans outside the system3, the bill directs VA to prioritize grants that will serve areas with high rates of veteran suicide, Veteran Crisis Line referrals, or CVSO shortages.
 To ensure funds are utilized effectively, VA will develop required outcome measures, track the use of benefits among populations served by grants, and report to Congress annually.
 Grants must be used to supplement, not replace, state or local funding.